 Electrical Theory Foundations

 Power Atlas assumes you know the fundamentals — what voltage is, why we use AC, what reactive power means physically.
 This page covers all of it.
-After reading, §02's formulas will make sense, not just be memorized.
+After reading, §01's formulas will make sense, not just be memorized.

 The Three Quantities — Voltage, Current, Resistance

-| Quantity | Symbol | Unit | Plumbing analogy | What it physically is |
+| Quantity | Symbol | Unit | Plumbing analogy | Elevator analogy | What it physically is |

-| Voltage | V | Volt (V) | Water pressure (PSI) | Electrical potential difference between two points.
-The "push" that wants to move charge.
-Measured between two points. |
+| Voltage | V | Volt (V) | Water pressure between inlet and outlet (PSI) | Floor-to-floor height difference — the up/down journey the elevator delivers | Electrical potential difference between two points — the "push" that wants to move charge. |

-| Current | I | Ampere (A) | Water flow rate (gal/min) | Charge flowing per second.
-Coulombs per second.
-Measured by clamp meter around a single conductor. |
+| Current | I | Ampere (A) | Water flow rate through a pipe (gal/min) | People riding — when multiple elevators serve the same floors, the crowd splits among them | Charge flowing per second (coulombs per second).
+Read with a clamp meter on a single conductor. |

-| Power | P | Watt (W) | Water power (PSI × GPM) | Rate of energy transfer.
-Voltage × Current. |
+| Power | P | Watt (W) | Water power: pressure × flow (PSI × GPM) | People × floors per minute being moved | Rate of energy transfer.
+P = V × I. |

-| Energy | E | Watt-hour (Wh) | Total water moved | Power × time.
+| Energy | E | Watt-hour (Wh) | Total water moved over time | Total people × floors moved over the day | Power × time.
 What the utility bills you for (kWh). |

 Ohm's Law — The Foundational Equation